reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 date: 2022-01-02 06:00:00 +1000
 modified: 2022-01-02 06:00:00 +1000
 author: pratikdas
 excerpt: "Collections are an important feature of all programming languages.
-In this article, we will look at the some logical operations on Java Collections."
+In this article, we will look at some logical operations on Java Collections."
 image:
   auto: 0074-stack
 ---

-Collections are an important feature of almost all programming languages.
-These languages support different type of collections such as List, Set, Queue, Stack, etc. The Java Collections Framework is one of the core parts of the Java programming language.
+Collections are containers to group multiple items in a single unit.
+For example, a stack of books, products of a category, a queue of text messages, etc. They are an important feature of almost all programming languages most of which support different types of collections such as List, Set, Queue, Stack, etc.

-In this article, we will look at the following logical operations on Java Collections:
+In this article, we will look at examples of performing some useful operations between one or more Java Collections.

-1. Joining Two Collections (Addition)
-2. Joining Two Collections with Filter (Addition)
-2. Finding the Difference between Two Collections (Subtraction)
-3. Finding the Union of Two Collections
-4. Finding the Intersection of Two Collections
-5. Splitting a list into two sublists

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/java/resttemplate" %}
+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/java/collectionops" %}

+## Java Collections Framework
+The Java Collections Framework is one of the core parts of the Java programming language.
+It provides a set of interfaces and classes to implement various data structures and algorithms along with several methods to perform various operations on collections.

+The Collection interface is the root interface of the collections framework hierarchy.

+Java does not provide direct implementations of the Collection interface but provides implementations of its subinterfaces like List, Set, and Queue.
+To learn more, visit: Java Collection Interface.

+In the subsequent sections, we will look at using the operations on collections to build perform logical operations between elements of two or more collections.

 ## Joining Two Collections (Addition)
 The `Stream` class introduced since Java 8 provides useful methods for supporting sequential and parallel aggregate operations.
 In this example, we are performing the concatenation of elements from two collections using the `Stream` class: